Micro Fulfilment Centers: Do You Need Micro Warehousing?

 Larger fulfilment centres

 Larger fulfilment centres typically fall in the 300,000-square-foot range but can be much larger depending on the size of operations.
-For example, Amazon’s largest fulfilment centre in the UK is around 2 million square feet.
+For example, both Amazon and Nike have substantial fulfilment centres in Tennessee.
+Amazon’s fulfilment centre is around 3.6 million square feet and Nike’s distribution centre is 2.8 million square feet.

 Larger fulfilment centres have enough space to store massive amounts of inventory, which may last for several months of operations and may not need to be replenished as often.